area9innovation/flow9/tools/dsl/wase/readme.md

 # Low level instructions

-The low-level instrctions in Wase has the form
+The low-level instructions in Wase have the form

 	id<pars>(args)